Cloudouble/xdr/README.md

 ## Built-in Types

-The following types are built-in to the library:
+The following types are built-in to the library, all within the `XDR.types._core` object:

 * `XDR.types._core.int`: an integer type, may be signed or unsigned.
 For example `const one = new XDR.types._core.int(1)` or `const one = new XDR.types._core.int(new Uint8Array([0,0,0,1]))`.
 * `XDR.types._core.bool`: a boolean type: `const myFalse = new XDR.types._core.bool(false)`.